How to Write (Better) Test Cases in Jira

 How to Use Jira for Test Case Management

-Jira itself is not a tool for test case management.
+Jira test case management is possible, though not ideal.
 But there are some hacks you can use to make Jira work for managing test cases — creating a "test case" issue, tweaking a user story to be a test case, and adding a testing status to your workflow.

 Quick Tips for Writing Test Cases in Jira